 This is a registered service mark from the United States Patent and Trademark Office that is owned by the International Association of Positive Psychology Coaches.
 When a client works with a Certified Positive Psychology Coach® they can be confident they are working with an authentic IAPPC certified coach who has passed our rigorous certification process.

-Yes, we're already certifying our members for free as we test our process and learn what works best.
+Yes, we're already certifying our members as we test our process and learn what works best.
 We make certification available to all our members, as well as non-members.
-Members receive substantial discounts and additional services.
+Members receive substantial discounts and additional services that can help them pass more quickly.
 To receive updates on when to apply for IAPPC certification, join us!

 Our goal is a certification process that accurately measures the effectiveness of outstanding positive psychology coaches.
 This process must also reflect the growing body of research in this area, which will continue to change over time.
 To that end, we are experimenting with what works best and collecting data from our applicants for guidance.
 Variables that we are testing include: How much training do coaches really need to coach effectively?
 Does it matter whether the training is accredited by another organization?
 How much coaching should an applicant receive?
-Does it matter if the coach is certified and by which organizations?
+Does it matter if their coach is certified and, if so, by which organizations?
 What outcomes or indicators of success matter most in coach certification and how best to measure them?
 Read on for specifics.